fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-stress-linux-lab.md

 In this codelab you will learn

-- How to perform stress the CPU with an one-liner (Linux)
+- How to perform stress the CPU with an one-liner (Linux).
-- How to perform stress the CPU using the stress application (Linux)
+- How to perform stress the CPU using the stress application (Linux).

 <aside class="negative">
 Warning: Running the following tools with root privileges stress your system, so use them judiciously.